 5) Rato Machhindranath Jatra

 Rato Machhindranath Rath Jatra, the longest chariot festival in Nepal, started around the 11th century.
-Both Hindu and Buddhist celebrate the festival with great enthusiasm.
+Both Hindus and Buddhists celebrate the festival with great enthusiasm.

 People from the Newari community drag the chariot through the streets of Lalitpur after installing the image of Bunga Dya.
 Rato Machhindranath chariot accompanied by a chariot of Chakuwa Dyah tours the narrow streets for a month.